NCH-Motion-Laboratory/gaitutils/docs/techdoc.rst

 Code guidelines
 ---------------

-I have tried to adhere to the following guidelines (not always succesfully):
+I have tried to adhere to the following guidelines (not always successfully):

 - Use NumPy-style docstrings.
 This is also assumed by the API documentation generator.